fiskaltrust/release-notes/portal/2023-08-24-changelog.md

 ## How do I get started?

-For more information about the InStore App, see the changelog for digital receipts.
+For more information about the InStore App configuration, please visit doc/digital-receipt/Instore-App/digital-receipt-instore-app.md.

 Your feedback is crucial in helping us improve.
 [Reach out to us](mailto:feedback+portal@fiskaltrust.cloud).